hfg-gmuend/openmoji/font/README.md

 - [SVG in Open Type](https://docs.microsoft.com/en-gb/typography/opentype/spec/svg) standard, which allows to embed complete SVG files within a font enabling full color.
 - [COLR/CPAL in Open Type](https://docs.microsoft.com/en-us/typography/opentype/spec/colr), which is more limited but more similar to traditional font formats.

-⚠️ The SVG OpenMoji font works in all operating systems, but will currently only show color glyphs in Mozilla Firefox and Adobe CC.
-This is not a limitation of the generated fonts, but of the operating systems and applications.
-Other users will probably have better success with the COLR font.
+⚠ Support for the two font formats varies by operating system and application.
+We suggest SVG for macOS users, and COLR/CPAL for everyone else.

+🙏 The SVG fonts are generated with the [SVGinOT Color Font Builder](https://github.com/13rac1/scfbuild) by Brad Erickson.
+Many thanks for open sourcing this tool and the help!
-🙏 The fonts are generated with [nanoemoji](https://github.com/googlefonts/nanoemoji) from Google Fonts.
+🙏 The remaining fonts are generated with [nanoemoji](https://github.com/googlefonts/nanoemoji) from Google Fonts.

 Developer
 ---------